ethanjli/pinspawn-action/README.md

   program in the image (typically systemd) and invoke it as PID 1, instead of a shell.

-  - The provided `run` commands will be triggered by a temporary system service defined with the following template (unless you specify a different service using the `run-service` input):
+  - The provided `run` commands will be triggered by a temporary system service defined with the following template (unless you specify a different service file template using the `run-service` input):

     ```
     [Unit]